 Step 7: Give the speaker regular feedback.

-Giving the speaker evidence that you are listening and following her train of thought, will give her assurance and comfort and will prove that you are truly listening and all ears to her.
+Giving the speaker evidence that you are listening and following her train of thought, will give her assurance and comfort and will prove that you are truly listening and all ears.